July 30, 2025

 The International Sustainability Standards Board (ISSB) announced that “[c]lose to 400 organisations from 64 jurisdictions have committed to advancing the adoption or use of the International Sustainability Standards Board’s climate-related reporting at a global level” at the COP28.
 The Canada Climate Law Initiative (CCLI) has conducted research into the jurisdictional adoption of the International Financial Reporting Standards (IFRS) Climate-related Disclosures (IFRS S2) standards to aid stakeholders in strengthening their analysis and recommendations and demonstrating robust support for the Canadian Sustainability Disclosure Standards (CSDS 2) to be aligned with IFRS S2.
 This data highlights the global momentum towards standardized climate-related reporting.
 Aligning the CSDS 2 to global climate-related disclosure standards is essential to ensure that Canada remains at the forefront of global sustainability reporting practices.

 The interactive table below highlights each jurisdiction’s status, state, effectiveness date, the complete or partial adoption of IFRS S2, and the detailed provision deviations.
-CCLI’s research indicates that 31 countries have introduced or are in the process of introducing IFRS S2.
+CCLI’s research indicates that 36 countries have introduced or are in the process of introducing IFRS S2.
 Among these jurisdictions, 67.7% have adopted or plan to adopt the standard without amendment.

-In contrast, the European Union (EU), India, and South Africa have created their own standards that are not IFRS S2 standards, but that are aligned with or based on IFRS S2 as well as the TCFD recommendations.
+In contrast, China, the European Union (EU), India, South Africa, and Switzerland have created their own standards that are not IFRS S2 standards, but that are aligned with or based on IFRS S2 as well as the TCFD recommendations.
 The EU’s framework is comprehensive and in many ways goes beyond the requirements of IFRS S2.
 However, the EU has worked with the ISSB to produce interoperability guidance to demonstrate the vast similarities.
-India and South Africa, on the other hand, have significantly watered-down versions of the sustainability standards that do not meet the specificity of the IFRS S2 standards.
+China, India and South Africa, on the other hand, have significantly watered-down versions of the sustainability standards that do not meet the specificity of the IFRS S2 standards.
 Switzerland has not created any version of the IFRS S2 standards, nor has it mandated their use in reporting.
 The IFRS S2 standards have been added to the list of standards that reporting entities in Switzerland may use in their disclosure of climate-related financial risks and opportunities.

-Each jurisdiction provided different disclosure dates based on their country-specific requirements and the results of their consultations.
+Each jurisdiction provided different disclosure dates based on its country-specific requirements and the results of its consultations.
 Fifteen jurisdictions (48%) applied a phased-in approach to disclosure reporting.
-Some based the approach on the size or type of the company whilst others phased in the level of reporting requirements.
+Some based the approach on the size or type of the company, whilst others phased in the level of reporting requirements.
 Using the last date in the phased-in approach shows 2 jurisdictions (6.45%) require full reporting by 2024, 4 (12.9%) by 2025, 6 (19.35%) by 2026, 7 (22.6%) by 2027, 3 (9.7%) by 2028, 2 (6.45%) by 2029, 1 (3.2%) by 2030, and 2 (6.45%) by 2031.
 4 jurisdictions (12.9%) do not yet specify their disclosure reporting dates.

 Adoption Chart